Madhuri1257/BookNest/README.md

-BookNest is a book selling website where users can buy and sellers and sell their books .
+BookNest is a platform for buying and selling books.
+It features distinct roles for general users, sellers, and administrators, each with tailored functionalities like browsing, cart management, book listing, and platform oversight.
+It's built using the MERN stack (MongoDB, Express.js, React.js, Node.js) to provide a robust and secure online experience.